World leading Nuclear Medicine Centre of Excellence & Research Hub Opens in Perth

 The nuclear medicine and research hub is part of St John of God Murdoch Hospital’s $17 million new integrated cancer centre which first opened its doors to patients in December 2021.
 The centre is the result of a partnership between GenesisCare, Australia’s largest provider of integrated cancer care, and Centuria Healthcare, St John of God Murdoch Hospital, and SKG Radiology.

-GenesisCare Nuclear Medicine Physician and Researcher, Professor Nat Lenzo, said the theranostics and research hub is a “game changer for patients with advanced prostate cancer, neuroendocrine tumours and complex hard-to-treat cancers.
+GenesisCare Nuclear Medicine Physician Professor Nat Lenzo, said the theranostics and research hub is important for patients with a range of cancers.

-“Our new facility will offer patients access to the latest treatment advancements in theranostics and a full suite of diagnostic services.
+“Our new facility will offer patients access to treatment advancements in theranostics and a full suite of diagnostics services.
 We will also have a strong focus on accelerating research and development into novel therapies.”

 The diagnostic approach utilises PET scan imaging (a special type of scan) to see if specific targets, known as tumour receptors, are present on tumour cells.
 If these targets are present and visible on the scan, a radioactive drug is injected into the body, selectively targeting the tumour cells, while avoiding surrounding healthy tissue.